Wills, Trusts & Probate

 imgi_17_cardretirement

-Why Choose LA Estate Plans for Your Estate Planning Needs?
+Why Choose LA Estate Plans for Beneficiary Designations

-Step One: Initial Consultation and Information Gathering
+Step One: Initial Consultation and Account Inventory

 Evaluating Current Beneficiary Designations

-Discussing Life Changes and Planning Goals
+Discussing Life Events and Goals

-Creating Supporting Estate Documents
+Creating Complementary Estate Documents

-Confirming Beneficiary Designation Accuracy
+Confirming Acceptance and Accuracy

-Providing Ongoing Support and Updates
+Providing Ongoing Assistance and Updates

 The Proof is in Our Performance

-Frequently Asked Questions about Beneficiary Designations in West Sacramento
+Frequently Asked Questions About Beneficiary Designations in West Sacramento

-What happens if I don’t name a beneficiary on my accounts?
+What happens if I don't name a beneficiary on an account?

 Leave a Reply